tomcam/least-github-pages/docs/github-pages-directory-file-usage.md

 in a file named `_config.yml` placed in the root of your GitHub Pages repository.
 * To customize the CSS in the current theme,  GitHub's Jekyll requires that you need to put that CSS in a file named `style.scss` placed in a directory named `docs/assets` as shown below.
 (See [CSS](customizing-github-pages-css.md#css) for more details)
-* By convention it's good to put image files in the `/assets` directory, typically in a subdirectory named `img`.
+* By convention it's good to put image files in the `/assets` directory, typically in a subdirectory named `images`.
 * The example file `screenshot-home-1024x512.png` is imaginary, but it's necessary for this illustration because Git doesn't allow empty directories.
 You would replace this with an image file of your own.